Hidden Forces (The Mysteries of Freemasonry Unveiled for the First Time on the Screen)

 Forces Occultes (Original Title)

-Forces occultes represents Vichy France's most determined effort at Nazi propaganda.
-The film depicts the rise of a young minister, who, to further his career, joins the French Freemasons.
-He subsequently starts to believe that, along with the Jews, they deliberately want to push France into a war against Germany.
-This is, of course, pure odious Vichy propaganda.
-After the liberation of France, screenwriter Jean Marquès-Rivière, producer Robert Muzard and director Paul Riche (real name Jean Mamy) were all severely punished for their overt collabaration with the Vichy government and the Nazis.
-On November 25th 1945, Muzard, also the director of the popular magazine "Ciné-Mondial", was condemned to 3 years imprisonment.
+After the liberation of France, screenwriter Jean Marquès-Rivière, producer Robert Muzard and director Paul Riche (real name Jean Mamy) were all severely punished for their overt collaboration with the Vichy government and the Nazis.
+On November 25th 1945, Muzard, also the director of the popular magazine "Ciné-Mondial", was condemned to 3 year imprisonment.
 Jean Marquès-Rivière, who had fled France, was condemned to death, national degradation (loss of civil rights as a French citizen); all his assets were also confiscated.
 Director, Jean Mamy (a.k.a Paul Riche), a journalist for the French fascist newspaper "Au pilori" and a fierce anti-Semite, was also condemned to death.
 He was shot by a firing squad at the Montrouge Fortress on March 29th 1949.

 0h 53min